-The goods vehicles were split in line with the proportions identified in the 2017 Junction Turn Count are required, which is not provided by the traffic model.
+To calculate emission rates, 24-hour traffic flows (known as Annual Average Daily Traffic, or AADT) are required, which is not provided by the traffic model.
 In previous modelling work, traffic flows were calculated using 12-hour and 24-hour JTC data.
-The junctions that had 24-hour data were already using conversion factors derived from the 24-hour JTC data, with different factors used for each traffic category.
+The junctions that had 24-hour data were already AADT flows.
+Where data was collected over a 12-hour period, these values were factored up to AADT using conversion factors derived from the 24-hour JTC data, with different factors used for each traffic category.